duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 ### Assessments and Evidence of Understanding
 By the end of this lesson, students will recognize that there are laws regulating hobby drone flight in their area, and they will be able to identify a safe environment that they can fly their drones in.
 They will be able to identify potential hazards of drone flight and soldering, and will learn about proper safety procedures to minimize risk of these hazards.

-Students will complete an assignment, that they can answer the questions and hand in to their teachers.
+Students will complete an assignment, that they can answer the questions and hand in to their teachers as homework.

 ### AGENDA (Brief Summary of Activities)
 5 min: Introduction to the lesson.